WNguyen14/Wikipedia-Associated-Article-Project/README.md

 1. Opening the csv file in excel and then copying the data might add quotation marks to the data?
 2. Not all ids are used
 3. BST works!
-4. Adj Matrix & Edge List seem to be very computationally expensive, doesn't work?
+4. Adj Matrix and Adj List work!
+5. Link to 900,000 edge demonstration https://drive.google.com/file/d/1qUvTNrbFmH_RWu9hSRnwrdZ6CPJYHq9k/view?usp=sharing
+6. Link to 16,000,000 edge demonstration https://drive.google.com/file/d/1FuZXMdMLLtm90X4TI3FnoWkV5cjya6nD/view?usp=sharing